Joseph-Ndungi/josephndungi-github.io/_posts/2024-01-17-web-performance.md

 FCP plays a significant role in shaping a user's perception of the page's loading speed, making its optimization vital.

-It's important to aim for an FCP of 2.5 seconds or less for client websites to ensure optimal performance.
+It's important to aim for an FCP of 1.8 seconds or less for client websites to ensure optimal performance.

+#### 2. First Meaningful Paint (FMP)

+Sounds pretty similar to First Contentful Paint (FCP), right?
+There’s a key difference.

+As the name suggests, FMP is how long it takes for the first meaningful content to display (i.e., whatever users actually want to view).

+This value is often the same as First Contentful Paint (FCP) but varies based on your client’s website.

+#### 3. Largest Contentful Paint (LCP)

+This perceived performance metric is the time it takes for the largest piece of content to load on your client’s website (e.g., a video embed, image slideshow, text body).

+It’s worth noting that LCP falls under Google’s Core Web Vitals, which means it directly impacts a website’s performance on Google search results.

+It makes sense when you think about it.
+LCP is useful for a website visitor to gauge how long they’ll have to wait to access your client’s full website (which often determines whether they’ll stay or not).

 When you measure LCP either using Lighthouse or PageSpeed Insight, it usually provides a list of reasons why your LCP was given a certain score and how you can optimize for it.
 **Some of the common things you can do to optimize for LCP.**